 My bus stops at the stop on 10th Mile, the town center, a veritable beehive of activity.
 Around it are shops, restaurants, parking lots, and the haat (local market).
 There is, of course, much hustle and bustle, but at the same time, one cannot fail to notice that most folks are of a friendly nature and bright faced.
 I notice a preponderance of youth; this apparently due to the many well-known schools in the town—Dr. Graham’s Homes, Scottish University Missionaries’ Institution (SUMI), St. Joseph’s Convent, and St. Augustine being some among many others.
 I come to know that education is the number one economy of Kalimpong.

 The town center is not really so big, and a short distance ahead, I am pleasantly surprised to find myself on a road that is easy to walk on in relative seclusion.
-The change in setting is dramatic, and this why I say that Kalimpong is a haven for those fond of walking in an unpolluted environment.
+The change in setting is dramatic, and this why I say that Kalimpong is a heaven for those fond of walking in an unpolluted environment.
 My destination is the 12th Mile.
 My steps become sprightlier now, traffic is light.
 I stride forward and don’t come across many people on the road, but I do notice that there is a continuous line of houses and small shops alongside.
 The landscape is great, rolling green hills and sprawling tea gardens, in addition to colorful houses scattered around the hills.
 The weather is mild, the air refreshing, perfect for taking long walks.
 A thought comes to mind, “one can walk here in solitary splendor without feeling secluded.”
 I cross the sentry-guarded Bhutan House and stop at a bend near to which is a tea shop.